1940 Republican National Convention: 1940 Republican primaries

 Prior to reforms during the 1970s, most convention delegates were not elected directly through primaries and those primaries that were held were often uncontested.
 Other delegates were elected via party convention or local district primaries.
 Many of the delegates were elected to the convention without a formal or informal pledge to support any particular candidate.
 Three candidates openly competed for delegate support during the primary season: Manhattan District Attorney Thomas Dewey, Ohio Senator Robert A. Taft, and Michigan Senator Arthur Vandenberg.
 Only 300 of the 1,000 convention delegates had been pledged to a candidate by the time the convention opened.

 Other candidates who were known to be willing to accept the nomination or actively seeking the nomination without being placed on the ballot in a primary included former President Herbert Hoover, businessman Wendell Willkie, Pennsylvania Governor Arthur James, New Hampshire Senator Styles Bridges, and newspaper publisher Frank Gannett.

 A Willkie boom developed in the later stages of the campaign.

 Delegate selections were completed by June 16, one week ahead of the convention.

-Operation Blitzkrieg
+Foreign developments

 Although the German invasion of Poland had occurred in fall of the year prior, many Americans were ambivalent to the events in Europe or outright opposed to American involvement.
 However, the Germans' May 1940 invasion of France may have affected delegates' perceptions of the potential nominees.
 Those candidates who had actively campaigned for the nomination, especially Dewey and Vandenberg, emphasized their opposition to military involvement in Europe at a time when most Republicans opposed intervention.

 The German offensive may have also hurt Dewey's standing in particular.
 He was only 38 years old and foreign policy was considered his greatest weakness, as he had never held any national office.

 The convention opened in Philadelphia just two days after France surrendered on June 22.